heaper/wee-cal/README.md

 wee-cal
 =======

-A jQuery plugin for a tiny event calendar
+A jQuery plugin for a tiny event calendar that includes a list of day links and a series of day events.

 ##Markup
 ```